top of page

 2. Massage: Gently massage the lower abdomen to assist in passing the impaction.

 3. Diet Adjustments: Ensure proper diet and substrate to prevent future impaction.
+Research your reptile specie carefully to determine the correct diet and suppliments.

 Essential Items for a Reptile First Aid Kit